Home The Methodist Church of New Zealand

 The Mission Statement, as set out below, forms the basis of the criteria which is applied to all applications for funds:

-“Our Church’s mission in Aotearoa/New Zealand is to reflect and proclaim the transforming love of God as revealed in Jesus Christ and declared in the Scriptures.
-We are empowered by the Holy Spirit to serve God in the world.
-The Treaty of Waitangi is the covenant establishing our nation on the basis of a power-sharing partnership and will guide how we undertake mission.”
+“Our Church’s Mission in Aotearoa NZ is to reflect and proclaim the transforming love of God as revealed in Jesus Christ and declared in the Bible.
+We are empowered by the Holy Spirit to serve God in the World.
+The Declaration of Independence of NZ was the first agreement that declared the sovereign authority and leadership of the Confederation of Tribes of NZ.
+The purpose being to affirm the authority of tangata whenua and to establish an emergent bicultural nation.
+Te Tiriti o Waitangi is the covenant establishing our nation on the basis of a power-sharing relationship and will guide how we undertake mission.

-“...a worshipping, praying and growing community, sharing and developing our faith, and working through its implications in our social context” and “...flexible, creative, and open to God’s Spirit in a changing world and Church, so that the Church is relevant to people’s needs.
-To release energy for mission rather than to absorb energy for maintenance.”
+We seek to be a worshipping, praying, and growing community, sharing and developing our faith and working out its implications in our social context.
+We aim to be flexible, creative, and open to God’s Spirit in a changing world and Church, releasing energy for mission rather than absorbing energy for maintenance.

 Thus, Mission Resourcing and Methodist Connexional Property Committee will: